ronicse59/Convolutional_Newral_Network/README.md

 Step 2: Keep you all dog's image into "Dogs" folder and cat's image into "Cats" folder

+Step 3: Keep the python files into "Project" folder.

-Step 3: Run "MakeImageDump.py"
+Step 4: Run "MakeImageDump.py"

-Step 4: Run "ConvNet.py"
+Step 5: Run "ConvNet.py"